SNAP Benefits in Montana: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Staying on top of your SNAP benefits helps you budget effectively and make sure you always have food on the table.
+Staying on top of your benefits helps you budget effectively and make sure you always have funds for your groceries.

 EBT Deposit Schedule in Montana

 In Montana, your SNAP benefits are deposited between the 2nd and 6th of each month.
-The exact day depends on the last digit of your TEAMS case number, which helps you plan your monthly grocery budget.
+Your specific payment date is based on the last digit of your case number, which helps you plan your grocery budget.

-You can find your specific payment date in our Montana deposit schedule.
+You can find your exact payment date in our Montana deposit schedule.

 How to Check Your EBT Card Balance